Skip to content

 Durability model WAL-based, fsync-on-commit by default WAL or rollback journal, configurable Depends on storage mode; optimized for analytics workflows

-Concurrency Single writer, many readers (threads, same process) Multi-reader, single-writer (process-safe) Parallel query execution; analytics-oriented
+Concurrency Single writer, many readers; local native cross-process WAL coordination when supported Multi-reader, single-writer (process-safe) Parallel query execution; analytics-oriented

 SQL breadth Subset (deliberately small) Very broad (plus extensions) Very broad (esp. analytical SQL)